Getting Started with Pear Deck Slides

 - Before class starts, you can hook your computer to your projector and click “Present with Pear Deck.”
 The very first slide will show your students how to join your Session.

-Project student responses anonymously on the screen.
-This allows students to see different ideas and makes it easy to spark a discussion.
-At the same time, since the answers are anonymous, students don’t have to worry about being embarrassed.
+- Project student responses anonymously on the Projector View.
+This allows students to consider different ideas and makes it easy to spark a discussion.
+Since the answers are anonymous by default on the Projector View, students don’t have to worry about being embarrassed to get it.Here's how the same answers display anonymously on the Projector View:

 - Set your Pear Deck lesson to Student-Paced Mode.